Erendmrkndmr/Erendmrkndmr/README.md

 My work includes building backend services with FastAPI, containerizing applications with Docker, and deploying systems on AWS using Infrastructure as Code with Terraform.
 I focus on writing clear, maintainable code and building systems that work reliably in real project environments.

 I have a software engineering background and international academic experience through the Erasmus+ program.
+I also hold **7 AWS certifications**, which support my practical understanding of cloud architecture and AI-related workloads on AWS.

 I continue to improve my skills in machine learning and generative AI by working on real projects and experimenting with new ideas.
 I enjoy solving practical problems where software engineering and artificial intelligence come together.

-🌱 Focus areas: **Generative AI, LLM-based Applications and New Technologies.
+🌱 Focus areas: **Generative AI, LLM-based Applications, and New Technologies**
 📫 Contact: **erendemirkandemir@hotmail.com**